alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-26-ruling-on-sitting-with-people-of-bidah.md

   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 publisher: alsalafiyyah.manhaj@gmail.com
-source: Majmu' Fatawa wa Maqalat Al-Shaykh Ibn Baz p.28/267
+source: Majmu' Fatawa wa Maqalat Al-Shaykh Abdul-Aziz Ibn Baz p.28/267
 summary: It is not permissible for you to sit with or consider them friends.
 You have to forbid them from doing such Bid'ahs and warn them against their dangers.
 May Allah protect us!